Byron Buxton Player Props: Twins vs. Yankees

-After going 1-for-4 in his last game, Byron Buxton and the Minnesota Twins take on the New York Yankees (who will start Jhony Brito) at 7:05 PM ET on Thursday.
+After going 0-for-2 in his most recent game, Byron Buxton and the Minnesota Twins take on the New York Yankees (who will hand the ball to Nestor Cortes Jr.) at 7:05 PM ET on Friday.

+He had a hitless showing in his most recent game (0-for-2) against the Yankees.

 Byron Buxton Game Info & Props vs. the Yankees